Wilord20/Wilord20/README.md

 - 🌟 Terminal - Created a Terminal simulation using JQuery, JS and HTML/CSS.
 - 🌟 Weather API - A webpage where you can look the weather by typing the name in it.
 - 🌟 Pokedex - The old reliable PokeAPI project.
+- 🌟 Hotel Booking App - Working on it...

 ## 📬 Get in Touch